High blood pressure in dogs can negatively affect how your pooch functions in their daily life.

 Owners should also be on the lookout for signs of the kidneys malfunctioning or failing.

 Hypertension in dogs frequently leads to kidney failure, so it is critical that these signs and symptoms be identified as soon as possible.

 - Protein in urine

 - Poor appetite

 - Increased urination

 Most early signs of your dog's high blood pressure are asymptomatic, meaning that the dog does not necessarily show any signs of being sick (Littman, et al. 1988).

 Early signs can be misinterpreted as normal changes in the animal caused by the aging process.
 This includes the dog slowing down and not eating well.

 How high blood pressure affects other organs in dogs

-Other organs may be negatively effected by hypertension in dogs or associated condition:
+Other organs may be negatively affected by hypertension in dogs or associated conditions: